 MariaDB Overview: Key Features, Benefits, and FAQ

 The open source database landscape moves fast – and MariaDB is a good example of that pace.
 Forked from MySQL in 2009, MariaDB has risen to become one of the top open source databases in use today.
-But is it the right database for you?
+But what is MariaDB used for and is it the right database for you?

 In this blog, we give a brief history and overview of MariaDB, how it works, its unique benefits and features, and answer common questions that surround this popular database.

 Sometimes in the world of open source software, plans and projects change, and organizations may decide that they no longer want their product to be open source.
 Such was the case with the popular database MySQL in recent years.
 We’ve also seen the same thing happen with other products.
 Often time when this occurs, there is turn over in the organization, and some people feel strongly enough about a product that they create a fork of the project to keep it living on as an open source project.
 MariaDB is an example of this happening.Back to top

 MariaDB is a free, and popular open source relational database management system that was forked from MySQL in 2009.

 When Oracle acquired MySQL in October of 2009, many people on the team worried about the future of MySQL.
 MariaDB was started and picked up its versioning from MySQL starting it at 5.1.
 MariaDB is license under the GNU General Public License and intends to stay free and open source.
 The developer named the project after his second daughter and intended for it to be an easy replacement for MySQL and is often featured as the included DB for popular Linux distros like CentOS.
 The API and protocols used in MySQL are also found in MariaDB.